AcaciaLinux/concept/formula.md

 # Package formula

-AcaciaLinux uses a formulae for building its packages.
-These formulae are written in TOML, describing the structure of the resulting package(s).
+AcaciaLinux uses formulae for building its packages.
+They are written in TOML, describing the structure of the resulting package(s).

 A formula can link to other files relative to itself.
 This allows the scripts to be decoupled from the specification, allowing easier management and cleaner code.